This quickstart shows you how to create a small App Engine application that displays a short message.

 Download and install the Google Cloud SDK and then initialize the

 App Engine is regional, which means the infrastructure that runs your apps is located in a specific region and is managed by Google to be redundantly available across all the zones within that region.

 Meeting your latency, availability, or durability requirements are primary factors for selecting the region where your apps are run.
-You can generally select the region nearest to your app's users but you should consider the location of the other Cloud Platform products and services that are utilized by your app.
+You can generally select the region nearest to your app's users but you should consider the location of the other Cloud Platform products and services that are used by your app.
 Using services across multiple locations can affect your app's latency as well as pricing.